rtm516/GeyserMC-wiki/Developer-Guide.md

 4. Run `mvn clean install` and locate to the `bootstrap`, then your desired Geyser version, then `target` folder.

 ## Project layout
 * `bootstrap` is where we hold the specific platform code.
-So if you're porting Geyser to a new platform, you likely want to be in here.
+So if you're porting Geyser to a new platform, or working with platform-specific code, you likely want to be in here.
-* `common` is where some data types are and other parts used in other plugins such as Floodgate.
 * `connector` is where connections are handled and the data conversion is done.
-If adding in some new packet conversions you likely want to be in here.
+The majority of Geyser work is held here.

 # Compiler Tools